Buying Premium Bonds for Children? Read Our Guide First!

 Buying Premium Bonds for Children

 Buying premium bonds for children can be a long-lasting gift.
-Before your child is 16, the parent or guardian of the child needs to look after them (no matter who bought them).
-Parents or guardians of children under 16 will receive notification of the transactions, prizes and payments for cashed-in bonds.
+Before your child is 16, the parent or guardian needs to look after them (no matter who bought them).
+Parents or guardians of children under 16 will receive notification of the transactions, prizes, and payments for cashed-in bonds.

 • Make sure that the parent or guardian is happy to manage the investment and provides you with the required detail that NS&I needs